iamucil/ajaibwebsite-1/README.md

 ## Configuration

 Read and edit `config/app.php` and setup the 'Connection' on `config/database.php` and any other configuration relevant for your application.
+And don't forget to update your .env file on root directory

-## SET PERMISSION USING ACL
+# SET PERMISSION USING ACL

 Perform action bellow to grant http user to folders